-2.13 Check Population and Housing klist Items: Would the project Significant Impact Less Than Significant Impact With Mitigation Less Than Significant Impact No Impact a.
+2.13 Check Reputation and Housing Significant Impact Less Than Significant Impact With Mitigation Less Than Significant Impact No Impact a.
 Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b.
 Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
 C. Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?